tginsberg/gatherers4j/docs/gatherers4j/content/guiding-principles/_index.md

 * `...By()` - Perform the action on the output of the given function (usually a `Function` or `Comparator`)

-* `ensure...` - Make sure something is true and fail if it isn't
+* `ensure...()` - Make sure something about the stream is true and fail if it isn't

-* `...withIndex` - Perform the action, including the zero-based index of the element in the stream
+* `...Indexed()` - Perform the action, including the zero-based index of the element in the stream